kchezik/Timing-Mismatch_Pink-Salmon/drafts/ms.md

 Here we examine whether there is spatial structuring of phenological asynchrony in a migratory fish of economic, ecological and cultural importance.
 Locally adapted salmon populations spawn throughout vast river networks that integrate diverse climate variability [@Chezik:2017], however each aims to synchronize with the plankton bloom of a common estuary.
 By leveraging shared information across a river network and propogating cumulative impacts and uncertainty from the date of spawn through to estuary arrival, we estimate match-mismatch potential for 64 sites within the largest salmon watershed in Canada.
 Here we test whether populations whose climates are well correlated with the estuary demonstrate increased synchrony with zooplankton bloom.
 We also examine whether there are changing patterns of synchrony over time as climate change impacts are realized differently over space.

 #Materials and methods
+*Study site*

 The Fraser River watershed drains approximately 217,000 km^2^ of diverse terrain and climate (Fig.$~\ref{fig:map}$).
 Originating in the western Cordillera of North America, the basin drains snow laiden Canadian Rockies and Coastal Mountains.
-Converging and running down the dry central plateau of British Columbia, the river eventually crashes through the coastal mountains by way of Hells Gate in the Fraser Canyon and spills into the Georgia Straight of the Pacific Ocean.
-Home to five species of pacific salmon, the Fraser River basin sustains one of the largest migrations of sockeye [@Eliason:2011] and once large stocks of pink salmon [@Neave:1966].
-We focus on the Fraser river basin because the basin is being impacted by climate change [e.g., @Kang:2014; @Kang:2016; @Dery:2012; Schnorbus:2010; Shrestha:2012; Healey:2011], the basin contains pink salmon which exhibit relatively simple and fixed life histories [@Neave:1966], and the basin has been well monitoried such that spawn timing (i.e., nuSEDS), stream temperature, climate monitoring [@Wang:2012], fry emergence [e.g., Beacham:1988] and plankton bloom [@Allen:2013] data are all available.
-Using these data we estimate when hypothetical populations throughout the basin would be expected to arrive in the estuary, the probability of overlap with zooplankton blooms and the degree to which overlap is a function of climate synchrony with the estuary.
+Converging and running down the dry central plateau of British Columbia, the river eventually crashes through the coastal mountains by way of Hells Gate canyon and spills into the Georgia Straight of the Pacific Ocean.
+We focus on the Fraser River watershed because the basin is large, topologically diverse, impacted by climate change [e.g., @Kang:2014; @Kang:2016; @Dery:2012; Schnorbus:2010; Shrestha:2012; Healey:2011] and home to five species of salmon.
+Funneling such a wide diversity of climate and divergent climate shifts to the same ocean outlet, the Fraser basin provides the necessary context for testing spatial match-mismatch patterns in salmon.

 \begin{figure}[H]
 \centering